-Brown stew chicken is a common Caribbean dish, yet I don’t see it too often on restaurant menus in Peckham.
+Brown stew chicken is a common Caribbean dish, yet I don’t see it too often on restaurant menus around here.
 Well, not compared to jerk anyway.
 The stew takes its name from the colour of the sauce, which is made by caramelising the marinated chicken in brown sugar before adding the reserved marinade.
 This caramel flavour is essential to make a good brown stew and it’s important to spend time ensuring the chicken is properly sticky and golden before moving on.
 The sauce is then cooked down to an intense gravy; it’s sweet and damn spicy, depending of course on how liberal your hand is with the fierce yet fruity scotch bonnet pepper.

 It’s a proper carnival of Caribbean flavours, with depth from the caramelised sugar and soy, plus fragrance from the thyme, ginger, spring onions and lime.
 The smell carries like nothing else and will make your neighbours insane with jealousy.
 This is proper winter comfort food, Peckham style.

-Brown Stew Chicken (serves 2-3, depending on how many chicken thighs you fancy)
+(serves 2-3, depending on how many chicken thighs you fancy)

 1kg bone-in chicken thighs (about 6), skin removed

 Juice of 1 lime

 4 spring onions, finely shredded, plus one extra to garnish

 1 scotch bonnet chilli, de-seeded and finely sliced

 1 tablespoon soy sauce

 1 thumb sized piece ginger, peeled and grated